How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Natural Wood Cleaner

-A simple DIY recipe is mixing one cup of water with one tablespoon of vinegar and a few drops of essential oil.
+• Mixing vinegar and essential oils makes a quick cleaner: A quick homemade recipe is one cup of water, one tablespoon of vinegar, and a few drops of essential oil.
+It’s easy to prepare and gentle on most wood surfaces.

 White Vinegar & Water Solution